 4.1 Provide detailed information on the workforce.
 How many workers?
 In which location do they work?
 What are the demographics of the workforce?

-4.2 Is the company unionized?
-Which union at which facility?
+4.2 Is the organization unionized?
+Which union at which location?

 4.3 Are there identifiable worker issues?

-The charity’s website may provide some information on the workforce.
+The nonprofit’s website may provide some information on the workforce.

-LinkedIn provides some basic information on employees by searching under the “company” tab.
+LinkedIn provides some basic information on nonprofits by searching under the “company” tab.

 It is best to contact workers to identify worker issues, but there are some resources available online such as Glassdoor that includes workers comments about their employer.
 Social media sites such as Facebook may also be useful.

 The AFL-CIO maintains the UNICORE database that includes information on corporate facilities, their location and (if they are unionized) information on the union.
 This database is only available to AFL-CIO affiliates.